*This information is now several years old. Some details may be wrong*

 The mask is anatomically shaped and will normally be stored in a little plastic bag with a clean washcloth around it.
 After usage the system in drained via the screw on connectors of the tubing and rinsed with water.
 Be careful not to lose the O-rings in the connectors on doing so.
 At this stage it is possible to add a mild disinfectant as well.

 In-Flight Toilet for Female Pilots

 The in-flight toilet consists of a moulded bit, a vacuum valve connection, an extension hose and 10 urine bags.
-The urine bags are available in any (German) pharmacy.
+You can order all bits separately, too.

 The moulded bit is made of 100% soft silicone and is placed in front of the urinary passage.
 After use the moulded bit can be cleaned with soap or disinfectant.
 Push the thicker end of the valve connection into the moulded bit (100% silicone) and connect the extension hose (also 100% silicone) to the thinner end of the valve.
 The valve stops a vacuum building up in the urine bag.
 Connect the urine bag to the extension hose.
 We recommend that you also use pant liners as a few drops can remain in the moulded bit and may leak.